-This year, the much-anticipated HDMI 2.1 monitor is starting to make more of an appearance, and we're here to make sure you get the best display for your needs.
+The much-anticipated HDMI 2.1 monitor is becoming more commonplace nowadays, and we're here to make sure you get the best display for your needs.

 - SAMSUNG Odyssey G7 LS28AG700NUXXU

 - Asus ROG OLED PG42UQ

 - Asus ROG Strix XG43UQ

 - BenQ MOBIUZ EX3210U

 - ViewSonic Elite XG320U H

 Best HDMI 2.1 monitor Gigabyte - Gigabyte AORUS FV43U

 The Gigabyte AORUS FV43U is an absolute beast of a monitor and is arguably one of the best we've come across.